AnonymousPlanet/thgtoa/guide.md

 -   Adapt your language/writing to the identity to not raise suspicions and lower your chances of being fingerprinted by online platforms.
 Be especially careful with using pedantic words and figures of speech/quotes that could allow some people to guess your writing is very similar to that person with this Twitter handle or this Reddit user.

-Protonmail:
+ProtonMail:
 -----------

 -   Is this against their TOS?
-No <https://protonmail.com/terms-and-conditions>
+No [https://ProtonMail.com/terms-and-conditions]

 -   Will they require a phone number?
 Maybe.
 This depends on the IP you're coming from.
 If you come from Tor, it's likely.
 From a VPN, it's less likely.